SW-Social Work Courses

 SW 490.
 Practicum in Social Work/SL.
 9 Hours.

-Integration of social work knowledge and values with application of professional helping skills.
+This course integrates social work knowledge and values with application of professional helping skills.
 Students participate in a full-time placement in approved social service agencies under supervision of master's-level social workers.
+This is taken concurrently with SW 494.

 Prerequisites: SW 494 [Min Grade: C](Can be taken Concurrently)